 - Surviving Spouses

 - Issue of the Deceased Child of Decedent

 - Stepchildren Dependent on the Decedent

-- Putative Spouse (e.g. person who reasonably believed he or she was married to the decedent despite the non-existence of a lawful marriage)
+- Putative Spouse (e.g., the person who reasonably believed they were married to the decedent despite the non-existence of lawful marriage)

 - Any minor child who resided in the family home for 180 before the decedent's death if the decedent provided at least fifty percent support

-While money cannot genuinely compensate you for the loss of someone you love, your recovery can ease the financial hardships that result from the loss of a family breadwinner.
+While money cannot genuinely compensate you for losing someone you love, your recovery can ease the financial hardships of losing a family breadwinner.
 California law provides that heirs of a decedent might be entitled to the following types of damages: